devices

 COVID-19 legal liability depends on how well you execute infection control.
 Drop the ball and you will face added litigation risk.

-To safeguard your practice, adhere to regulatory protocols from the CDCOSHA, the ADA and individual state governments and dental boards.
-But don’t just review and implement these measures once; check them often and update your COVID-19 practices as needed.
+To safeguard your practice, adhere to regulatory protocols from the CDC, OSHA, the ADA and individual state governments and dental boards.
+But don't just review and implement these measures once; check them often and update your COVID-19 practices as needed.

 Equally important is explaining the risk of catching COVID-19 while receiving in-person dental care.
 Ask your attorney to draft a COVID-19 disclaimer statement for patients to acknowledge the chance of getting sick after a visit to your office.
 However, this practice won't provide legal immunity if you were negligent in implementing COVID-19 infection control.